calmmage/cursor-workshop-TextTailor-Scrapers/README.md

 This is a sample project for cursor workshop

-Idea is to use Cursor IDE to figure out
+Idea is to use Cursor IDE to figure out the code and try to do meaningful changes

 # Entry points
 [shop_parser_spider.py](texttailor/texttailor/spiders/shop_parser_spider.py)